 - Do not touch the head of a Balinese person, not even a child.
 The head is considered a sacred part of the body.

-- Entering any Hindu temple in Bali, and many are open-air temples, and you will need to wear a sarong and a sash.
+- When entering any Hindu temple in Bali, and many are open-air temples, and you will need to wear a sarong ( a travel packing essential) and a sash.
 Many temples will have these at the entrance.
 Don’t expose too much of your upper body out of respect.
 Don’t point your feet to the altar in the temple either.

 - Do take your shoes off when entering a temple or a person’s house.
 You will know because there will be shoes everywhere outside.